UppsalaKommun/EpiMarkdown/README.md

 ### Implement an ITransformer

 Write your own Markdown to HTML engine.
 Or fetch one from nuget.
-Such as Markdownsharp or Markdowndeep.
+Such as [MarkdownSharp](http://www.nuget.org/packages/MarkdownSharp/) or [MarkdownDeep](http://www.nuget.org/packages/MarkdownDeep.NET/).

         Install-Package MarkdownDeep.NET